 All from a scientific perspective.

 Our first Annual Organizational meeting was held in Los Angeles in April of 2017.
-We attended a conference on couples therapy.
+Our 2018 meeting will be in Maine.
 We see our work as an continuous process of ongoing clinical practice, consultation and research, publishing, professional presentations, and then more clinical practice!
 We enjoy sharing our own discoveries in clinical interventions and practices.

 Few are fortunate enough to have couples in their training caseload, and most of those cases involve parent guidance issues.
 And because health insurance doesn't cover couples therapy, they (wrongly) believe that they should build up their private practice talents in other areas once they begin to work on their own.

 I want to share the lessons I've learned from searching for qualified couples therapists for this practice and finding very few.
 I want to help you to find a qualified expert.
 I want you to demand skilled, science-based couples therapy professionals closest to home.

 But if you can't, I invite you to attend one of our intensive couples therapy retreats.
 It's not a group experience.
 It is an organized clinical offering, just like our Online Couples Therapy, that gives you a thorough look at your marital dynamics and what needs to change.

 We'll even help you to find a skilled professional you can continue with at home, and consult with them to 'bring them up to speed' at no charge to you.
 It's a fabulous jumpstart!
 Or, if we're legally allowed to do so in your state, we'll do clinical follow-ups online as well.
 We're even soon to launch an innovative program called "Fabulous Spouse" to be of continued support to our clients during their ongoing healing and skills-building process.